TomasDmArg/TomasDmArg/README.md

 ### Hi!, I'm Tomas Di Mauro 👋

-I'm a 18 year old cs student, and full stack developer with experience in Typescript, Next.js and SCSS.
+I'm an 18-year-old CS student, and full-stack developer with experience in Typescript, Next.js, and SCSS.

 My passion is in frontend and UI development, and I thrive in energetic and challenging startup environments where I can make a big impact.
 In my free time, I am a crypto enthusiast, and enjoy doing research.

+1st - ETH Argentina Hackathon 2023 Public Goods Track.
+Chainlink Grant.
+The most-voted team on quadratic funding.
 5th Argentina - OIA 2021 l2, C++ Problem Solving

 You can contact me here: <b>tomas@tdm.ar</b> or at: https://tdm.ar